AntoineAndre/alpha_dre/README.md

 In order to give the keyboard a little angle for typing, two different feet have been design to be screwed at the back of the case.

 A last option of low profile (barely no case) is available and needs practicaly no manufacturing.
-This option leads to a *tray mount* keyboard with no plate...
+This option leads to a *tray mount* keyboard with no plate (this is the chosen option shown in the begining of this presentation).

 ![case_top_view](case/exploded_view_case.png)